alexiszamanidis/dotfiles/README.md

 ## Dotfiles

-This repository synchronizes a new Ubuntu System with the dotfiles that I am currently using
+This repository synchronizes the dotfiles that I am currently using

--   Bootstrap your new Ubuntu System
--   Never reconfigure your System ever again

 ### Reminders